Skip to main content

 What does the municipality look at before forwarding the file?

 The municipality checks completeness and admissibility: legal stay, marriage, life together in Belgium, social integration and readable official records.
 The file then goes for opinion to the public prosecutor, the Immigration Office and the State Security Service.
-This is not the moment to gamble on fuzzy documents.
+This is not the stage to rely on unclear or incomplete documents.

 Which order avoids rebuilding the file?